 Take Sporanox exactly as prescribed by your doctor.
 Follow all directions on your prescription label and read all medication guides or instruction sheets.
-Use the medicine exactly as directed.

 Do not share this medicine with another person, even if they have the same symptoms you have.

 The Sporanox capsule should be taken with food.